Bird & Bird Advises Ratiopharm in Landmark Xarelto Patent Revocation Case

 Germany

 As a Partner in our Intellectual Property Group, I represent national and international companies in all matters of intellectual property.
-My particular focus lies on litigating patents from all technical areas, including the co-ordination of international patent disputes.
+My particular focus lies on litigating patents and offering strategic advice for clients from the life sciences and healthcare sector, as well as in the areas of chemistry, mechanics and telecommunications.

 anne halbach module